Posts

 I took a total of one computer science class in my undergraduate degree.
 It was a CS class geared towards non-CS majors.
 The class started at 10AM, which was about 2 hours before my brain started functioning effectively.

 In that class, we were shown many things.
 Variables!
 Inputs and outputs!
 Roman numerals!
 Classes!
 As a neuroscience major, I hadn’t the faintest clue what the point of any of this was.
+Was programming supposed to be this esoteric, this alien?

 I am attempting to solve a homework problem that asks me to write a helper function to use in a later problem.
 I have gotten 95% of the way there with this function, written in Standard ML:

-fun longest_string_helper f sl = foldl (fn (next, acc) => if f (next, acc) then acc else next) "" sl The purpose of this function is to take a function f and apply something called a left fold across each element of the list sl.
+fun longest_string_helper f sl = foldl (fn (next, acc) => if f (next, acc) then acc else next) "" sl

-Start at 0:00 ⏵ Pause music ⏸ Resume music ⏵ The Automonk patiently paced the hall, chanting:
+Start at 0:00 ⏵ Pause music ⏸ Resume music ⏵The Automonk patiently paced the hall, chanting:

-Approach Let’s approach this problem in 3 stages.
+Let’s approach this problem in 3 stages.
 First, we’ll write a function that generates Fibonacci numbers, without worrying about recursion or number of arguments.
 From there, we will progressively improve the function until it meets the requirements of the challenge.

-Attempt 1 (* c: current, n: next, lst: list of numbers, i: count to generate *) fun fibonacci_1 (c: int, n: int, lst: int list, i: int) = case i of 1 => lst | _ => fibonacci_1 (n, c+n, n::lst, i-1) This function accepts four arguments - the current number, the next number, a list of numbers, and the quantity of numbers to generated.
+(* c: current, n: next, lst: list of numbers, i: count to generate *) fun fibonacci_1 (c: int, n: int, lst: int list, i: int) = case i of 1 => lst | _ => fibonacci_1 (n, c+n, n::lst, i-1)

 Second Draft: Jan 17 2023

-PART 1 In retrospect, the access to information humanity once had was severely underappreciated in its time.
+In retrospect, the access to information humanity once had was severely underappreciated in its time.
 When the Internet was unveiled, a decent percentage of even the general public DID know that it would be revolutionary, especially after the proof was very clear in only 2 decades from its inception to mass adoption.
 Those early generations knew, through experiments in e-mail, instant messaging, e-commerce, and social media, that what they had was a MILLION times better than the world where even the most basic of services was a chore and not free.

 Revised: August 2023

-Introduction In regulated engineering, FMEAs, FTAs, and PRAs are common acronyms for risk management documents.
+In regulated engineering, FMEAs, FTAs, and PRAs are common acronyms for risk management documents.
 Outside of that world, “risk management” is a bit of a snoozer of a topic.
 Behind this deceptive veneer lie some valuable tools that could benefit software projects at large, and not just in regulated environments.

 One of these tools is the FMEA, or Failure Modes and Effects Analysis.
 Before diving into the FMEA though, let’s set up a little background information.

 I recently began a Coursera course called “Programming Languages”, offered by Dan Grossman at the University of Washington.
 I decided to take this course because the description advertises it as a way to understand the underpinning of all programming languages more thoroughly.
 When I first learned to program on my own, I always assumed that once I had more experience and learned more languages, I would began to understand the commonalities and differences between programming languages.
+However, years later, I still lack the big picture view that I desire.

 The original version of this website was written using GatsbyJS, a headless CMS engine that’s all the rage right now in the world of web development.
 After a few weeks, I learned that it was tremendously overkill for a personal website with maybe a few dozen pages (including all my blog posts).
 Most importantly though, GatsbyJS is bloated with dependencies that take forever for me troubleshoot when all I want to do is add support for MathML.